 Google’s second, and newly-released, smart speaker is the Google Nest Audio.
 It is a bigger and more powerful smart speaker than the Google Nest Mini.

 Finally, the two smart displays.
 The original Google Nest Hub (£79.99) was recently replaced with a 2nd Gen Google Nest Hub (£89.99) that looks very similar, although it does have some sparkly new features including sleep tracking.
-On the other end of the spectrum, the Google Nest Hub Max is the most expensive Google Home device at £219.
+The Google Nest Hub Max is the most expensive Google Home device at £219.

-The launch of a new smart display will inevitably mean some discounts on the older model in the coming weeks.
+The launch of a new smart display will inevitably mean some discounts on the older model as we get further into 2021.

 The smart speakers are sold at numerous retailers, so to help you find the best Google Home deals, we’ve rounded up the cheapest prices for each device so you know you’re getting the best price possible.

 Want to know how Google devices compare to other smart speakers?
 Read our Google Nest Mini vs Echo Dot guide or see what Amazon Echo deals available now.
-Head over to our best streaming devices round-up for more smart home recommendations.
+Head over to our best streaming devices and best smart speaker round-ups for more smart home recommendations.

 Here is our pick of the best Google Home deals available this month.